 By switching to a high-yield savings account, you can reap the rewards of a high APY.
 There are banks that offer interest rates that are 10 to 18 times higher than the measly national interest rate.
-Banks like CIT operate entirely online so they’re able to save tons of money on overhead expenses as there are no brick and mortar branches to maintain.
+Some banks operate entirely online so they’re able to save tons of money on overhead expenses as there are no brick-and-mortar branches to maintain.

 In turn, these savings translate to higher interest rates, allowing your money to grow quicker than ever before.

 Another benefit of using good interest accounts is that there are generally low or no fees.
 Unlike a traditional account that requires a minimum balance and charges monthly account maintenance fees, you won’t typically incur these costs with a high-yield account.
 Again, this is because banks that offer high-yield accounts have little overhead to pay.

 The Types of High-Yield Accounts

 Convinced that a high-yield account could greatly benefit your financial situation now and long into the future?
 If so, you’ll want to start by understanding the two main types of high-yield accounts.
 The first type of high-interest account to consider is a savings account.

 A high-yield savings account isn’t very different from a traditional savings account, except the fact that you’ll be able to enjoy the benefits of a high APY.
 There are banks that offer APYs as high at 2.50%!
 This is a huge step up from the national average.
 With a high-yield savings account, you’re able to freely deposit and withdraw money as needed.
 The only thing you’ll need to be aware of is if there’s a minimum balance requirement associated with the savings account.